Alex-backpropagates/ai-powered-image-classifier/README.md

 Powered with TensorFlow, Images found on Google Images and Generated with Leonardo.ai
 <br />3 labels : Cherry, Banana, Together (this means banana and cherry in the same picture)
-<br />Achieved more than 90% accuracy on Cherry or Banana Alone, 60% with label together, which is normal since it is confused with Banana or Cherry
+<br />Achieved more than 85% accuracy on Cherry or Banana Alone, 60% with label together, which is normal since it is confused with Banana or Cherry
 (check confusion matrix)

+Results involve : Accuracy, Confusion Matrix, and ROC-AUC

 # How to Use